FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Our FedCross Approach

-Algorithm~\ref{alg:fedcross} presents the implementation of our FedCross approach.
-In each training round, FedCross selects $K$ clients to participate in model training.
-Line~\ref{line:init} initializes the $K$ dispatched models, where $W$ indicates the list of dispatched models.
-Line~\ref{line:trainStart}-\ref{line:trainEnd} present the model training process.
-Line~\ref{line:clientSel} randomly selects $K$ clients for each round model training, where $L_c$ is the list of selected clients.
+Algorithm~\ref{alg:fedcross} presents the pseudo-code of our FedCross approach.
+Line~\ref{line:init} initializes a list, $W$, of $K$ dispatched models.
+Lines~\ref{line:trainStart}-\ref{line:trainEnd} present the model training process.
+Line~\ref{line:clientSel} randomly selects $K$ clients for each round's model training, where $L_c$ is the list of selected clients.
 Line~\ref{line:clientShuffle} shuffles the order of the selected models, with which each dispatched model is given an equal chance to be trained by the client.
-Note that, without shuffling, each middleware model will be dispatched to the clients encountered in previous training rounds at a high probability.
-Line~\ref{line:localTrainStart}-\ref{line:localTrainEnd} dispatch models to according clients and conducts local training process.
-In Line~\ref{line:clientUpdate} each client trains the received model using local data and uploads retrained local model to the cloud server.
+Note that, without shuffling, each middleware model will be dispatched to the clients encountered in the previous training rounds with a high probability.
+Lines~\ref{line:localTrainStart}-\ref{line:localTrainEnd} dispatch models to the corresponding clients and conduct local training process.
+In Line~\ref{line:clientUpdate}, each client trains the received model using local data and uploads the retrained local model to the cloud server.
 In Line~\ref{line:modelUpdate}, the cloud server updates the model list $W$ using the received trained model.
-Line~\ref{line:comodelsel} selects a collaborate model for each uploaded model.
-Line~\ref{line:crossAggr} aggregates each uploaded model with its collaborate model to generate $K$ models and Line~\ref{line:wupdate} updates dispatched model list $W$ using these generated models.
-Line~\ref{line:modelAggr} generates a global model for deployment by aggregating all the models in $W$.
-Note that, since the global model does not participate in model training, global model generation can be performed asynchronously at any time point.
+In Line~\ref{line:comodelsel}, the function {\it CoModelSel} selects a collaborative model for each uploaded model.
+In Line~\ref{line:crossAggr}, the function {\it CrossAggr} aggregates each uploaded model with its collaborative model to generate $K$ models.
+Line~\ref{line:wupdate} updates the dispatched model list $W$ using these generated models.
+In Line~\ref{line:modelAggr}, the function {\it GlobalModelGen} generates a global model for the deployment by aggregating all the models in $W$.
+Since the global model does not participate in the model training, the global model generation can be performed asynchronously at any time.
+The following will detail the key parts of FedCross and analyze its convergence.